Krystyna-Szybalska/BoarRoarDetector/README.md

 *detected_at*: The timestamp of when the animal was detected, in ISO 8601 format.
 *detected_animal*: The type of animal detected, which is currently set to a default value of Boar in main.py.

-And APi-Key in the Header for authentication purposes.
+And it requires correct API-Key in the Header for authentication purposes (specidied in wildalert_api_key).

 ## How to Run